nutanix/ntnx-api-cmdlet-help/md/en-US/Get-Cluster.md

 # Get-Cluster

 ## SYNOPSIS
 Displays cluster info registered to the prism central.
-If multiple prism centrals are connected, all clusters under connected prism centrals are displaye
+If multiple prism centrals are connected, all clusters under the connected prism centrals are displayed

 ## SYNTAX